-And they came to the place which God had told him of; and Abraham built an altar there, and laid the...
+And he said, I am Abraham's servant....
 This passage is part of the Abrahamic narratives which shift from universal human history to God's particular covenant people.
 The Abraham cycle (Genesis 12-25) demonstrates God's sovereign election, covenant faithfulness, and the development of faith through testing and promise fulfillment.